efh32/ML-Toolbox-Image-Classification/README.md

 ## Project Description <a name="descrip"/>

-This is an image classification model that discerns different species of snakes.
-This model is trained using transfer learning.
-The model utilizes the feature extraction portion of the Inception-v3 model inorder to preprocess the snake images.
+This is an image classification model that discerns different species/subspecies of snakes using transfer learning.The model utilizes the feature extraction portion of the Inception-v3 model inorder to preprocess the snake images.
 These preprocessed snake images are then used to train a new classifier.
-The model can be deployed using Google's App Engine.
+The model can be modified to classify a different set of images.
+The model can be deployed a web application using Google's App Engine.

 Links:
 1) https://www.tensorflow.org/hub/tutorials/image_retraining